Christian Yelich Player Props: Brewers vs. Braves

 Christian Yelich At The Plate

-- Yelich has 109 hits and an OBP of .372 to go with a slugging percentage of .478.
-All three of those stats are tops among Milwaukee hitters this season.

-- Among the qualified hitters in MLB play, he ranks 17th in batting average, 17th in on-base percentage, and 33rd in slugging.
+- Among the qualified hitters, he ranks 17th in batting average, while his on-base percentage ranks 17th and he is 38th in slugging.

-- Yelich has picked up an RBI in 37.0% of his games this season, with two or more RBI in 14.0% of his games.
-He has also driven in three or more runs in six contests.
+- Yelich has had at least one RBI in 36.6% of his games this season (37 of 101), with more than one RBI 14 times (13.9%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.